Ally Financial

 Ally Financial Inc. (known as GMAC until 2010) is an American bank holding company incorporated in Delaware and headquartered at Ally Detroit Center in Detroit, Michigan.
 The company provides financial services including car finance, online banking via a direct bank, corporate lending, vehicle insurance, mortgage loans, and other related financing services such as installment sale and lease agreements.

-Ally is one of the largest car finance companies in the U.S., providing car financing and leasing for 4.0 million customers and originating 1.2 million car loans in 2024.
-It is on the list of largest banks in the United States by assets and has 3.3 million deposit customers with 6.3 million retail bank accounts.
-The company sold 556,000 vehicles in 2024 via its SmartAuction online marketplace for auto auctions, launched in 2000.
+Ally is one of the largest car finance companies in the US.
+It provided car financing and leasing for 4.0 million customers and originated 1.3 million car loans in 2025.
+It is on the list of largest banks in the United States by assets and has 3.5 million deposit customers with 6.5 million retail bank accounts.
+The company sold 573,000 vehicles in 2025 via its SmartAuction online marketplace for auto auctions, launched in 2000.

 History

 1919–1990

 The company was founded in 1919 by General Motors (GM) as the General Motors Acceptance Corporation (GMAC) to provide financing to automotive customers.
 In 1939, the company founded Motors Insurance Corporation and entered the vehicle insurance market.

 In 1985, while GM was under the leadership of Roger Smith, who sought to diversify the company, GMAC formed GMAC Mortgage and acquired Colonial Mortgage as well as the servicing arm of Norwest Mortgage, which included an $11 billion mortgage portfolio.